metio/kube-custom-resources-rs/CONTRIBUTING.md

 ### 2. Generate Custom Resources

-Once you have added all CRDs to the catalog, call the following bash script from the root of this project:
+Once you have added all CRDs to the catalog, call the following shell script from the root of this project:

 ```console
 $ ./code-generator/generate.sh <project_name>